unraid/docs/docs/legacy/FAQ/Transferring_Files_Within_the_unRAID_Server.md

 Use Midnight Commander and PuTTY instead.
 Type mc at the command prompt in a telnet/PuTTy session to start the GUI.
-Midnight Commander is built into unRAID v4.3 and up.
+Midnight Commander is built into Unraid v4.3 and up.
 For earlier versions, and a link to PuTTY (an alternative to Telnet that allows use of a mouse within **mc**), see [this thread](http://lime-technology.com/forum/index.php?topic=1341.0)).
-Midnight Commander is a Linux console tool, and needs to be run from either the physical console on your unRAID server, or from a Telnet console on your desktop station.
+Midnight Commander is a Linux console tool, and needs to be run from either the physical console on your Unraid server, or from a Telnet console on your desktop station.
 For more information, see the [Telnet](Terminal_Access.md#telnet) page, which includes information on [PuTTY](Terminal_Access.md#PuTTY).

 ## Move Files Overnight

-If you go to the unRAID server and run Midnight Commander from there, you can use it to move a bunch of files overnight.
+If you go to the Unraid server and run Midnight Commander from there, you can use it to move a bunch of files overnight.
 But if you use **mc** from a Telnet prompt from your Windows (or other) workstation, you will have to leave the computer on and the Telnet session open until the disk